samuelyu2002/ImVisible/README.md

 To use the application, open the LYTNet demo xcode project, and drag the model_wm_1000.mlmodel file into the project to add a reference to it.
 Then, build the application while connecting a phone iOS 11 or above.

 ## Citations
-Please cite our paper in your publications if this github helped in your research.
+Please consider citing our papers in your publications if this project helped with your research.
 The BibTeX reference is as follows:
 ```
-@inproceedings{yu2019LYTNet,
+@inproceedings{yu2019LytNet,
   title   =  {{LYTNet}: A Convolutional Neural Network for Real-Time Pedestrian Traffic Lights and Zebra Crossing Recognition for the Visually Impaired},
   author  =  {Yu, Samuel and Lee, Heon and Kim, John},
   booktitle =  {International Conference on Computer Analysis of Images and Patterns (CAIP)},
+  year    =  {2019}
+}
+@inproceedings{yu2019LytNetV2,
+  title   =  {Street Crossing Aid Using Light-weight CNNs for the Visually Impaired},
+  author  =  {Yu, Samuel and Lee, Heon and Kim, Jung Hoon},
+  booktitle =  {arXiv preprint arXiv:1909.09598},
   year    =  {2019}
 }
 ```